AdobeDocs/analytics.en/help/components/classifications/importer/c-saint-data-files.md

 See [General File Structure](/help/components/classifications/importer/c-saint-data-files.md) for more information about character limits in classifications.

-See [Numeric 2 Classifications](/help/components/classifications/c-numeric-2/c-numeric-2-classifications.md) for information about uploading data using numeric 2 classifications.

 ## General file structure

 The following illustration is a sample data file: